artakhak/IoC.Configuration/docs/bindings-in-modules/ioc-configuration-modules.rst

                         .To<CircularReferenceTestInterface1_Impl>()
                         .OnImplementationObjectActivated(
                             (diContainer, instance) =>
-                                // Note, type of instance is the implementation type
+                             // Note, type of parameter 'instance' is the implementation type
                              // CircularReferenceTestInterface1_Impl.
-So we can use Property1 setter.
+So we can use Property1 setter in
+                             // CircularReferenceTestInterface1_Impl only and not in ICircularReferenceTestInterface1.
                              // ICircularReferenceTestInterface1 has only getter for Property1.
                              instance.Property1 = diContainer.Resolve<ICircularReferenceTestInterface2>())
                         .SetResolutionScope(DiResolutionScope.Singleton);

             Bind<ICircularReferenceTestInterface2>().To<CircularReferenceTestInterface2_Impl>()